chris-gillatt/homebrew-dockerfix/README.md

 # Dockerfix
-An app designed for Docker Mac command line users who wish to clean up thier docker environment or restart the docker daemon or both.
+An app designed for Docker Mac command line users who wish to clean up their docker environment or restart the docker daemon or both.

 # Usage
 ```